Turnaround management: Stages

-Is the fifth stage reached, the selection of a new strategy (5a) has been made by the company.
-Especially researcher typically concentrates on this one of the reposition process.
-Most of them focus on the structure and its impact on the performance of the strategy that was implemented.
+Once the fifth stage has been reached, the selection of a new strategy (5a) has been made by the company.
+Researchers typically concentrate on this part of the reposition process.
+Most focus on the structure and its impact on the implemented strategy's performance.
 It is even stated by the scientist, that a commercial success is again possible after a failing of the company.
 But different risk-averse groups, like suppliers, customers or staff may be against a change or are sceptical about the implementation of the strategy.
 These circumstances could result in a blockade of the realization.
-Also the conclusion is conceivable, that no escape strategy is found (5b), as a result that some targets can’t be achieved.
-In the public sector it is difficult to find a recoverable strategy, which therefore could lead to a permanent failure.
-The case may also be, that though a recovery plan is technically feasible, it might not be political executable.
+Also the conclusion is conceivable, that no escape strategy is found (5b), as a result that some targets cannot be achieved.
+In the public sector, it is difficult to find strategy for recovery, which therefore could lead to a permanent failure.
+The case may also be, that though a recovery plan is technically feasible, it might not be politically executable.

-The implication of the new strategy (6) ensues in the following sixth stage.
+The implication of the new strategy (6) occurs in the following sixth stage.
 It is a necessary determinant of organizational success and has to be a fundamental element of a valid turnaround model.
-Nevertheless, it is important to note, that no empirical study sets a certain turnaround strategy.
+Nevertheless, no empirical study sets a certain turnaround strategy.

 The outcomes of the turnaround strategies can result in three different ways.
 First of all a terminal decline (7a) may occur.
 This is possible for situations, where a bad strategy was chosen or a good strategy might have been implemented poorly.
 Another conceivable outcome is a continued failure (7b).
 Here is the restructuring plan failed, but dominant members within the company and the environment still believe that a repositioning is possible.
-If that’s the case, they need to restart at stage four and look for a new strategy.
-Does an outcome of the new strategy turns out to be good, a turnaround (7c) is called successful.
-This is achieved, when its appropriate benchmark reaches the level of commercial success, like it was the case before the onset of decline.
-This is commonly measured in a timeframe between two and four year.
+In this case, they need to restart at stage four and look for a new strategy.
+Should an outcome of the new strategy turns out to be good, a turnaround (7c) is called successful.
+This is achieved when its appropriate benchmark reaches the level of commercial success, like it was the case before the onset of decline.
+This is commonly measured in a timeframe between two and four years.